csea-lab/Lab-Manual-and-Reading-Lists/labmanual.md

 ### Postdoctoral Researchers
 If you are in the lab as a post-doctoral trainee, you are in the process of training towards a poition in academia or industry.
 Your exact role and responsibilities will vary based on your stated career goals.
 Typically, post-doctoral researchers engage in the following activities:
 - They lead independent subprojects that are aligned with the lab's mission and funding situation, in cordination with the PI.
+- They contribute to the advancement of statistical and computational approaches to data analysis within the lab, generating new insights that refine existing theories and inform the development of new theoretical frameworks in the field.
 - They independently mentor graduate and undergraduate researchers who work on those subprojects.
 - They contribute to grant writing and publications by providing near-complete drafts, working towards academic independence from the PI.
 - They serve as role models for best research practices, embody passion for science, and are a resource of information and guidance for yournger researchers, complementing the role of the PI above.
 - They represent the laboratory at conferences and meetings and assist the PI in higher-level tasks such as study planning, experimental design, and method/algorithm development.

+#### Training goals and career development
-If you are a post-doctoral researcher in the lab, you will typically aim to practice overseeing more than one research project, and being simultaneously involved in study planning, execution, data analysis, and manuscript preparation/dissemination as well as grant writing.
+- If you are a post-doctoral researcher in the lab, you will typically aim to practice overseeing more than one research project, and being simultaneously involved in study planning, execution, data analysis, and manuscript preparation/dissemination as well as grant writing.
 Effectively keeping up with many competing tasks is an acquired skill that benefits from practice; it is also crucial for jobs in academic or industry careers.
 You will meet with the PI at least weekly.
 Meetings include the joint development and implementation of tailored training steps that help you advance towards your goal.
 Depending on the nature and source of the funding for your position, you may be given responsibility for work that is funded under a given grant project.
+- Teaching is an important part of your career development.
+As your supervisor, I may occasionally involve you in teaching activities (e.g., co-teaching specific topics) in courses I lead, to ensure you are developing this skill alongside your other professional competencies.
+- Actively searching for and applying to training and career development grants (e.g., K99, K01) is highly encouraged.
+I will do my best to support you in preparing and submitting competitive applications.

 ### International Visitors
 The laboratory often has international visitors who join us for a period of time to exchange ideas, or to receive training in one of the areas of expertise in the lab.
 If you are an international visitor, we will work with you to support obtaining the appropriate visa for your stay in the United States.
-Please contact the lab manager and the Pi (Andreas) well ahead of time about how to aproach the visa process.
+Please contact the lab manager and the PI (Andreas) well ahead of time about how to aproach the visa process.
 In addition, togther with the PI, there will be a plan in place to ensure that you may accomplish your research and training goals.
+While we are excited to share our work, we are equally eager to hear about yours, and we warmly welcome you to present your data, ideas, and theoretical insights during your visit.

 ### Graduate Students
 If you are a graduate student in the laboratory, this means that you have applied to the UF Psychology Behavioral and Cognitive Neuroscience (BCN) program, and have secured one of few very competitive spots in the program, or that you have been admitted to anoyther UF graduate program and are co-mentored by the PI.
 Congratulations!
 Graduate regulations are [here for the Psychology department](https://psych.ufl.edu/wp-content/uploads/sites/75/Grad-Regulations-summer-2025.pdf) and [here for the BCN area](https://psych.ufl.edu/behavioral-and-cognitive-neuroscience/graduate-information/).
 The BCN program more broadly, and our lab in particular embraces an apprenticeship training style.
 This means that there are no lab rotations and there is less emphasis on taking many classes.
 Instead, graduate training at LB3 has a strong emphasis on training on the job, where from the first year, you will be learning and performing some of the tasks of a more senior researcher, under the guidance of the PI and other lab members.
 Initially, these tasks will typically involve learning to analyze existing data, and contributing to the preparation of manuscripts. followed by increasingly independent contribution to the lab's research.
 Over time, you will also be asked to mentor undergraduate researchers, and participate in the lab's collaborative and support activities, which often involve consultations with and training of researchers outside UF.